GMOD/jbrowse-components/CONTRIBUTING.md

 #### products/jbrowse-web

 This is the full JBrowse Web app.
-It is built using [create-react-app](https://create-react-app.dev/).
+It is based on [create-react-app](https://create-react-app.dev/).

 It includes many other packages as core plugins, can load other plugins at